nfagerlund/note_systems/WHY.md

 - I can open the dump file and add a whole bunch of unrelated notes in a row.
 - It's easy to go back and tag a bunch of orphaned notes in the dump file later, if I suddenly think of a good place for them.
 - ...uh, running the refresh script feels kinda good.
 I can't really explain it, it's just really satisfying. 😑 Sorry.

+### Double Slash Newlines

+I feel like I pretty much got FMP's design right on the first try.
+Or, not universally right (I mean, just look at it), but _exactly how I want it._ I've made parts of it more reliable or whatever over the years, but I haven't changed how it works.

+Except for one thing: that `first line // second line` trick, where a double slash turns into a line break.
+I just found myself doing it all the time — usually I wanted to put two things in the didread file but was too lazy to open the append field twice, so I'd just leave some slashes to remind me later where the new line was meant to go.

+Come to think of it, that's how the ^caret-tags started, too — I started using them to remember context for otherwise cryptic notes in my dump file long before I had any way to sift them out.
+Then eventually I got frustrated by how bullshit it was to sort them out by hand, and here we are.

 ### To-Dos